yunlong10/PosterLayout-CVPR2023/README.md

 # PosterLayout: A New Benchmark and Approach for Content-aware Visual-Textual Presentation Layout

 ## Introduction
-This repository contains the new benchmark described in our CVPR 2023 paper "A New Benchmark and Approach for Fine-grained Cross-media Retrieval".
+This repository contains the new benchmark described in our CVPR 2023 paper "PosterLayout: A New Benchmark and Approach for Content-aware Visual-Textual Presentation Layout".
 Codes are coming soon.

 For more details and dataset downloads, please visit our [project page](http://59.108.48.34/tiki/PosterLayout/).